ksu-cs-textbooks/cis580/content/b-game-math.md/04-vectors.md

 date: 2018-08-24T10:53:26-05:00
 ---

 Games almost universally use vectors to represent coordinates rather than points, as these have additional mathematical properties which can be very helpful.
-In mathematical notation, vectors are expressed similar to points, but use angle brackets, i.e.: $<x, y>$ and $<x, y, z>$ for two- and three-element vectors.
+In mathematical notation, vectors are expressed similar to points, but use angle brackets, i.e.: {{< math >}}$ <x, y> ${{< /math >}} and {{< math >}}$ <x, y, z> ${{< /math >}} for two- and three-element vectors.
 A vector represents both direction _and_ magnitude, and relates to the trigonometric right triangle.
 Consider the case of a two-element vector - the vector _is the hypotenuse_ of a right triangle with adjacent leg formed by its X component and opposite leg formed by its Y component.
 A three-element vector repeats this relationship in three dimensions.

 MonoGame provides structs to represent 2-, 3-, and 4- element vectors: